KevinQuantJIN/lynk_swap/README.md

 In this scenario, each chain $i$ will have its liquidity pool adjusted according to the fraction $\alpha_i$ of the total amount $k$ being distributed.
 The equilibrium condition maintains the no-arbitrage principle across an infinite number of chains, ensuring that the price remains equal across all chains.

+#### Solution Algorithm
+- Initialize alpha and beta.
+- Set a small step size (step) and maximum number of iterations (maxIterations).
+- Iterate until the maximum number of iterations is reached:
+-   Calculate the left-hand side (lhs) of the equation for all three pools.
+-   Check if the difference between these lhs values is within the acceptable tolerance (epsilon).
+-   Adjust alpha and beta based on the comparison of lhs values to minimize the difference.
+- Constrain alpha and beta to the range [0, 1].
+- If a solution is found within the tolerance, return alpha and beta.